ofer987/actions-ado-testplans/README.md

 # cicd_gh-actions-ado-testplans

-This is a TR Internal GitHub Action for Azure DevOps TestPlans and Bug Management Automation to enable Continous Delivery.
+This is a TR Internal GitHub Action for Azure DevOps Test and Bug Management Automation to enable Continous Delivery and Testing.

 ## 1. Framework Architecture